andreacfromtheapp/freesound-credits/docs/CONTRIBUTING.md

    issue, or ensuring that the issue has appropriate tags.

-3. By helping to resolve the issue: Typically either in the form of demonstrating that the issue reported ain't a problem after all, or more often, by opening a Pull Request that changes some bit of something in a concrete and reviewable manner.
+3. By helping to resolve the issue: Typically either in the form of demonstrating that the issue reported ain't a problem after all.
+Or more often, by opening a Pull Request that changes some bit of something in a concrete and review-able manner.

 **Anybody can partake in any stage of contribution**.
 This project encourages you to partake in the discussion around bugs and partake in reviewing pull